Information on electric pickups and cargo vans can be found on our Pickups and Vans page.

 Manufacturer's suggested retail price (MSRP) is for the base model including freight, destination and dealer charges for delivery in Richmond without upgrade options and accessories and before government rebates, dealer discounts, government fees and taxes.
 Both the BC and Federal goverments have a luxury vehicle tax.
 Details here.

 The Federal Government rebate is $5,000 after tax.
-(Federal rebates paused until March 31, 2025) That rebate has not been deducted from the MSRP shown above.
+(Federal rebates paused until further notice.)
+That rebate has not been deducted from the MSRP shown above.
 The MSRP does include freight and destination charges.
 The manufacturer's suggested retail price (MSRP) for the base model must be under $55,000 before freight and destination charges.
 More expensive trim models must not exceed $65,000.
 In the case of SUVs, pickups and vans, the base model must be under $60,000 and more expensive trim models must not exceed $70,000.
+Tesla models are excluded from rebates.
 Details here.

 The BC Government rebate is $4,000 after tax.
+(BC rebates paused until further notice.)
 That rebate has not been deducted from the MSRP shown above.
 The MSRP does include freight and destination charges.
 The manufacturer's suggested retail price (MSRP) cannot exceed $50,000 before freight and destination charges for most models including SUVs and cannot exceed $70,000 for pickups and vans.
 The maximum rebate is reduced if individual total income for tax purposes exceeds $80,000 or household income exceeds $125,000.
 Details here.

 The vehicle dealer will deduct both federal and provincial rebates, if applicable, after taxes at time of purchase and claim it from the governments.